aaazezeze1/BeSMART/README.md

 5. System.Windows.Extensions by Microsoft (version 8.0.0)

 # Important Notes
-1. The alarm sound will not work if the operating system used is not Windows or the wav file included in Windows OS is not found in the computer.
+1. The alarm sound will not work if the wav file included in the Windows OS is not found in the computer.
-2. The project may not work on older .NET versions or older versions of the software or libraries used.
+2. The project may not work on older .NET versions or newer versions of the software or libraries used.
 3. The library used for playing music (Sound Player) is made by Microsoft and used to be built in by default.
 However in Visual Studio 2022 the System.Media library has to be installed using the NuGet package manager.
 4. Newtonsoft.Json has to be installed or else te currency converter will not work.